 We discuss the most relevant input parameters required for such an income approach in the following sections.

 Estimating cash flows

 The cash flows applicable in the income approach can be either (free) cash flows or (incremental) profits.
-Before estimating (future) cash flows, historic revenues, costs, investment levels, growth rates, etc., should be analysed.
-Additionally, market reports provide valuable and neutral (benchmark) information to evaluate such financial developments in the past and in the future.
+Before estimating (future) cash flows, an analysis should be made of historic revenues, costs, investment levels, growth rates, etc. Additionally, market reports provide valuable and neutral (benchmark) information to evaluate financial developments in the past and in the future.
 If the projection of cash flows deviates from the expectation of the general market development or historic levels, the assumptions leading to major deviations should be explained and documented.
 In general, the business plan must appear reasonable and aligned with the underlying strategy or purpose of the company, contract or asset.

-What is often more disputed, however, is the duration of such cash flows.
-When calculating damages in commercial telecommunication arbitrations applying the DCF approach, the duration of the period in which losses are incurred needs to be considered.
+What is often more disputed, however, is the duration of cash flows.
+When calculating damages in commercial telecommunications arbitrations applying the DCF approach, the duration of the period in which losses are incurred needs to be considered.

-If the wrongful act permanently impairs the profit generating abilities of the harmed company, the loss period is often unlimited.
+If the wrongful act permanently impairs the profit-generating abilities of the harmed company, the loss period is often unlimited.
 This practice is in line with the valuation of businesses where an infinite lifetime is generally assumed.
 In this situation, most often a two-stage DCF model is used.
-The first stage comprises the explicit forecast period, while the second stage, which is often referred to as the ‘terminal value’, assumes that the cash flows will grow at a constant perpetual growth rate.
+The first stage comprises the explicit forecast period, and the second stage, which is often referred to as the ‘terminal value’, assumes that the cash flows will grow at a constant perpetual growth rate.

 For cases involving a telecommunications contract or asset, the damages period is usually limited.
 It most often represents the (remaining) term of the agreement or the asset lifetime in dispute.
 Renewal options and prolongations must be considered according to the individual circumstances and the likelihood of such terms.